Public fears about football and neurodegenerative disease have swept far beyond the science.

 Note that although researchers may have observed cognitive impairment in people later found to have PART, they certainly have not shown that the tau pathology caused the impairment.
 Cognitive decline occurs normally in aging for many reasons.

-Older brains also are known to accumulate other supposed signs of neurodegeneration, including amyloid-beta plaques, TDP-43 aggregates, and alpha-synuclein aggregates, even if their owners didn’t have associated symptoms while alive.
+Older brains also are known to accumulate other supposed signs of neurodegeneration, including amyloid-beta plaques, TDP-43 aggregates, and alpha-synuclein aggregates, without any obvious symptoms of disease.
 As Gardner et al put it in their 2014 review: “neuropathological abnormalities are found in approximately 40% of neuropsychologically normal patients.”

 That’s not to say that one should dismiss tau tangles as inherently harmless.
 Given their association with Alzheimer’s and other progressive, sometimes fatal tauopathies, it’s reasonable to suspect that a dense accumulation of such tangles in a brain does reflect the presence of a neurodegenerative process that will eventually cause dementia or other signs and symptoms.